-Ping Test: The Ping Test is used to send Ping packets to test if a computer is on the Internet.
-Enter the IP address that you wish to Ping and click Ping.
+Ping Test: The Ping Test is used to send ping packets to test if a computer is on the Internet.
+Enter the IP address that you wish to test and click Ping.

-IPv6 Ping Test: Enter the IPv6 address that you wish to Ping and click Ping.
+IPv6 Ping Test: Enter the IPv6 address that you wish to ping and click Ping.